ryssbowh/craft-themes/DEVELOPERS.md

 ### Inheritance

-Themes can extend each other with the method `getExtends(): bool` of their main class.
+Themes can extend each other with the method `getExtends(): string` of their main class.
 Parent themes will be installed automatically when installing a theme in the backend.

 ### Assets (images, fonts etc)